Home » Insights » Why Use WordPress as a Decoupled CMS?

 Almost anything that can be made with WordPress can be made with a Decoupled website.
 And you have more options.
 For example, does your online shop use WooCommerce?
 No problem, but you could also use an API-based service like Snipcart.

-In fact, one of the largest website magazines on the web recently moved from WordPress to Decoupled.
-Although they moved away from WordPress altogether, this site is a great example of what can be achieved because they have an online shop, a members area, and many other complex features that you might not think were possible without a very complicated application.
+One of the most prominent website magazines on the web recently moved from WordPress to Decoupled.
+Although they moved away from WordPress altogether, this site is an excellent example of what can be achieved, as it features an online shop, a members’ area, and many other complex functionalities that might not have been possible without a very complicated application.

 Decouple Your Site

-Is your site loading really slowly?
-Does your WordPress backend look more like an overdecorated christmas tree than a safe environment for your content authors?
+Is your site loading slowly?
+Does your WordPress backend look more like an overdecorated Christmas tree than a safe environment for your content authors?
 Does your site break regularly, leaving your customers out in the cold?

-A decoupled site can reduce this pain and more:- it’ll provide you with a stable website as well as a safe editing environment, benefiting your organisation across the board – from marketing to customer satisfaction and all the way to your accounts department.
+A decoupled site can reduce this pain and more:- it’ll provide you with a stable website as well as a safe editing environment, benefiting your organisation across the board – from marketing to customer satisfaction and on to your accounts department.

 Additional Links